-10. Send a Card to Acquaintances
+10. Send a card to acquaintances

 You don’t have to be best friends with a person to send a sympathy card.
-It’s appropriate to send a card to a Facebook friend you don’t see often or someone you haven’t seen since high school graduation.
+It’s appropriate to send a card to a Facebook friend you don’t often see or someone you haven’t seen since high school graduation.
 Most people appreciate the kindness.

 The only time the receipt of your card may not be welcome is if you have an uncomfortable relationship with the family.
-You probably know if your card would be received warmly or not.
+You probably know if your card will be received warmly or not.
 Do the right thing in this situation.